NASM Study Guide Purpose

-The ankle joint moves the least and the shoulder joint moves the most.
+The ankle joint moves the least and your shoulder joint moves the most.

 This is what you would expect.

-If the ankle joint moved the most, the ankle would not be a stable joint.
+If the ankle joint moved the most, your ankle would not be a stable joint.

-The lack of joint movement in the ankle is a benefit to keep us sturdy.
+The lack of joint movement in the ankle is a benefit to keeping your sturdy.